bvarick/route_analysis/README.md

 - `make cycle-brouter` will run *cycling_route_analysis_brouter.Rmd* which calculates the biking routes using brouter.

 ## What-if analysis
-This allows you to make changes to the street network (add a bike path, reduce a lane on an arterial st) and see how it affects the routes that brouter chooses.
+This allows you to make changes to the street network (add a bike path, reduce a lane on an arterial street) and see how it affects the routes that brouter chooses.

-This is currently not working, I'm trying to figure it out.

 This is a multi-step process:
-1. Make edits to OpenStreetMap in [JOSM](https://josm.openstreetmap.de/)
-2. Save the edited map as `docker/brouter/osm_edit/map_edited.osm` (File -> Save As).
+1. Generate an OsmChange file for the changes that you want to analyze.
 Don't upload your hypothetical infrastructure to OpenStreetMap!
+2. Save that file as `docker/brouter/osm_edit/changes.osc`.
 3. `make osm_edit_refresh_base` will download a fresh copy of `wisconsin-latest.osm.pbf` and the elevation tiles for Wisconsin.
 You don't need to run this frequently.
 4. `make osm_edit_generate_pbf` will take those edits and apply them to the `wisconsin-latest.osm.pbf` and generate `wisconsin-latest_edited.osm.pbf`
 5. `make osm_edit_generate_brouter` will generate new brouter segment files from the edited pbf file.